-In the developing world, even the greatest sanitation facilities can quickly become obsolete if they breakdown and have no one in the region who can understand the maintenance, installation and repairing that may be required.
+In the developing world, even the greatest sanitation facilities can quickly become obsolete if they break down and have no one in the region who can understand the maintenance, installation, and repairs that may be required.

 An estimated 4.5 billion people in the world lack access to appropriate sanitary facilities, resulting in millions of deaths each year, as well as pollution and economic losses.